ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-pie-series/index.md

 title: "Pie and Doughnut Series"
 ---

-This section shows how to create pie charts.
+Pie series are useful for illustrating the numerical proportion of data values.
+The slices in a pie series show the contribution of individual values to the whole.

-Pie series are used for showing how parts relate to the whole, for example if you want to show the market share of each competitor.
+For example, a pie series could be used to visualise the market share of each competitor as a proportion of the total.

 ## Basic Configuration

 To plot a basic pie all we need is an array of values that will determine the angle of each pie slice.
 The total of all values will correspond to the full pie.

-A basic pie series configuration is shown below:
+A minimal pie series configuration is shown below:

 ```js
 series: [{